Flank steak vs Brisket - In-Depth Nutrition Comparison

 You can find nutritional infographics at the bottom of this page that visually show the differences between flank steak and brisket.

-Both steak types have almost an equal amount of fat.
-In particular, brisket contains 7.37g of total fats, while flank steak has 8.23g of fats.
+Brisket contains 18.42g of total fats, while flank steak has 8.23g of fats.

-Brisket has less saturated fat and more monounsaturated fat.
+Flank steak has less saturated fat, while brisket has more monounsaturated fat.

 Both steak types have no carbs.

 Brisket and flank steak contain a high level of cholesterol.
-However, the cholesterol level of flank steak is higher: 79mg of cholesterol per 100g, while brisket has only 62g.
+However, the cholesterol level of brisket is higher: 106mg of cholesterol per 100g, while flank steak has only 79g.

-Flank steak falls in the range of the top 8% of foods as a source of protein, containing high amounts of tryptophan, threonine, isoleucine, phenylalanine, valine, histidine, and lysine.
+Both flank steak and brisket fall in the range of the top 8% of foods as a source of protein, containing high amounts of tryptophan, threonine, isoleucine, phenylalanine, valine, histidine, and lysine.

-Flank steak has more calcium and zinc and less sodium than brisket.
+Flank steak has more calciumma, phosphorus, magnesium and potassium than brisket.

-On the other hand, brisket contains more iron.
+On the other hand, brisket contains more iron, zinc, and copper.
+It is also lower in sodium.

-Brisket contains a significantly higher amount of Vitamin B2, Vitamin B1, and Vitamin B12.
+Brisket contains a significantly higher amount of Vitamin B2, Vitamin E, Vitamin K, and Vitamin B12.

-Flank steak has more Vitamin E, Vitamin B3, Vitamin B6, Vitamin B5, and folate.
-Flank steak falls in the range of the top 18 % foods as a Vitamin B3 source.
+Flank steak has more Vitamin B3, Vitamin B6, and Vitamin B1.
+Flank steak falls in the range of the top 18 % of foods as a Vitamin B3 source.

 Both lack Vitamin C, Vitamin D, and Vitamin A.